How To Unpublish WordPress Site: Step by Step Guide

 Using Privacy Plugins to Restrict Access

-Options like ‘Restricted Site Access’ or ‘Members’ can be configured to limit site access to logged-in users, or to redirect unauthenticated visitors to a login or a custom page.
+Options like ‘Restricted Site Access’ or ‘Members’ can be configured to limit site access to logged-in users or redirect unauthenticated visitors to a login or a custom page.

 For a more exclusive website, consider converting it into a members-only platform or using password protection.